-The Graduation Board consists of Dean, HQA, Registrar and concerned faculty.
+The Graduation Board consists of Dean, HQA, HOA, Registrar & HASS and concerned faculty.
 The Board confirms the graduation award to the students who have successfully met the graduation requirements.
 Upon the approval of the Board, the students will be awarded certificate of graduation and are also placed in the list of graduation honors and the Dean's List.
+The Graduation Board also confirms the final Toppers list and Graduate Honors List.

-XXVII.
+XXVIII.
 GRADUATION HONORS